gravityrail/gpt4-turbo-minipupper2-ros2-humble/README.md

 By personalizing these settings, you can create a one-of-a-kind experience tailored to your specific robotic application.
 Enjoy experimenting and discovering new possibilities!

 # Usage

-## Demo 1: Simple robot GPT call on the PC side
+## Demo 1: Simple GPT call on the PC

 If you want to simply try this service, configure your OpenAI API and system_prompt in `gpt_status/gpt_config.py`.
 Then, try: